knalabolu27/Jenkins-Master-Slave/README.md

 # Jenkins-Master-Slave
-# Build and Deploy Java Maven HelloWorld Application in Tomcat 9 with JDK 8 in Amazon EC2

 ## Launch an instance
 Select amazon linux instance and configure the settings.
 In the step-5 Add tags with the name and in the step-6 configure security group with a new security group(open port 22 and 8080 in the inbound rule with CIDR 0.0.0.0/0 to access from anywhere for now).